anettrolikova/planett/index.md

 # Online presence and experiments
 I do believe that you can build your own successful personal brand on a social media.
-There's a list of my personal experiments:
+Here is a list of my personal experiments:

 I'm building my personal [Twitter](https://twitter.com/AnettRolikova).